For the latest COVID-19 vaccine updates please visit www.health.gov.au/covid19-vaccines.

 - If you are concerned about the vaccine, talk to your GP or health care provider for more information.

 COVID-19 vaccines and people with Down syndrome

-Adults with Down syndrome are eligible for the vaccine in Phase 1b.
+Adults with Down syndrome are eligible for the COVID-19 vaccines.

 Adults with Down syndrome are included in the group of people who are eligible due to “underlying medical conditions”.